Kim Ok Ju

 Kim Ok Ju is a North Korean singer.
 She is currently a singer for the Band of the State Affairs Commission but does solo work also.
 She was previously a part of the famed pop group Moranbong Band.

 Early career

 Kim progressed her career part of the "Moranbong Quartet" singing with Wangjaesan Band & Pochonbo Electronic Ensemble.
 Her career kicked off more with the Unhasu Orchestra singing many songs solo but also singing songs with the wider Moranbong Ensemble sextet.
 After the Unhasu Orchestra disbanded in 2013, she appeared in the newly formed Chongbong Band in 2015.
 From 2017, she was moved from the Chongbong Band to the Moranbong Band where she wore a military uniform of a Major which is the second highest within the band after Lieutenant Colonel, she was described as the vocal manager of the Moranbong Band.
 She appeared once at a Samjiyon Orchestra concert on the 31st December 2019.

-In April 2018, she performed at the 'South Korean Art Troupe for Peace and Cooperation between North and South Korea' at the Pyongyang Arena in Pyongyang with over 12,000 spectators watching when South Korean artist Lee Sun-hee sang her famed 'Dear J' song with Kim Ok Ju.